Socioeconomic disparities in mobility behavior during the COVID-19 pandemic in developing countries: Materials and Methods

 \subsection{Mobility data processing}

 We present a brief description of the procedure to infer relevant information about individual users.
-We refer to a single GPS point within an individual's trajectory as ``ping''.
+We refer to a single GPS point within a user's trajectory as ``ping''.
 Each ping has an associated accuracy measure providing an estimate of the coordinates' precision.
 Starting from a collection of trajectories we perform a series of steps to identify the types of locations being visited by a user \cite{lucchini2021living}:

-\begin{enumerate} \item First, we aggregate pings into stop events, which are clusters of spatio-temporally contiguous pings (for more details, see Sec.
-SI~3A). \item Second, we perform an additional spatial clustering step to aggregate stop events which are close enough to be associated with a single location. \item Third, to reliably assign an individual home location, and to subsequently connect its demographic information, we follow a consolidated approach, which makes use of different heuristics based on circadian rhythms and weekdays-weekend patterns~\cite{csaji2013exploring,ccolak2015analyzing,alexander2015origin,pappalardo2020individual,song2010modelling,barbosa2015effect}(see Sec.
+\begin{enumerate} \item First, we aggregate pings into stop events, which are clusters of spatiotemporally contiguous pings (for more details, see Sec.
+SI~3A). \item Second, we perform an additional spatial clustering step to aggregate stop events that are close enough to be associated with a single location. \item Third, to reliably assign a user home location, and to subsequently connect its demographic information, we follow a consolidated approach, which makes use of different heuristics based on circadian rhythms and weekdays-weekend patterns~\cite{csaji2013exploring,ccolak2015analyzing,alexander2015origin,pappalardo2020individual,song2010modelling,barbosa2015effect}(see Sec.
 SI~3C for details). \item Fourth, we restrict the set of users to those who appear in our records at least once per day for at least $20\%$ of the days pre-pandemic, and $20\%$ of the days during the observation period (see Sec.
 SI~3B for additional details). \end{enumerate}

-After these processing steps, we associated to each user a wealth proxy based on the administrative unit where their primary home location is located (Tab.~\ref{tab:CountryUsersEventsClusters}).
+After these processing steps, we associate each user with a wealth proxy based on the administrative unit where their primary home location is located (Tab.~\ref{tab:CountryUsersEventsClusters}).
 To precisely connect mobility with demographic data at the smallest sub-urban scale available, further processing is required, which we describe in Sec.
 SI~4.